matthias-reis/carda-gatsby/content/articles/2022/03/night-songs-by-awakened-souls-a-yoga-nidra-soundtrack.md

 subTitle: A Yoga Nidra Soundtrack
 seoTitle: A Yoga Nidra Soundtrack
 description: On March 18, awakened souls will release their new record, "Night Songs".
-It is the first solo awakened souls record since "How We Heal". awakened souls recorded it to help people sleep better in times of fear and confusion.
+It is the first solo awakened souls record since "How We Heal".
+The duo recorded it to help people sleep better in times of fear and confusion.
 excerpt: On March 18, awakened souls will release their new record, "Night Songs".
-It is the first solo awakened souls record since "How We Heal". awakened souls recorded it to help people sleep better in times of fear and confusion.
+It is the first solo awakened souls record since "How We Heal".
+The duo recorded it to help people sleep better in times of fear and confusion.
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-15/awakened-souls-night-songs-jpg-imagine-585858_525456_1024_768/640.webp
 copyrigt: awakened souls
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-03-15/awakened-souls-night-songs-fb-png-imagine-585858_4f5052_1200_628/640.webp